 Overview

 - Transactions that consume excessive resources may be skipped for inclusion.
-If your transaction uses a disproportionate amount of execution time or DA relative to its gas usage, it may be skipped even if its gas-based priority fee would normally be sufficient.
+If your transaction uses a disproportionate amount of execution time relative to its gas usage, it may be skipped even if its gas-based priority fee would normally be sufficient.

 - You can query the recommended priority fee for your transaction.
 The